ATOMIC Gen Sasaki x Takaya Kataoka | SKIER'S TALK ROOM -Let's talk about gear-

 It's light and follows the movement of your body - Gen Sasaki

-Takaya Kataoka (hereafter Kataoka): Even in the basic category, top skiers ride these skis, and they give the impression of being sharp and fast skis that move vertically and don't make unnecessary turns.
-In the "REDSTER" series, the alpine skis are red.
-There is also the black i-series based on these, which we basic skiers use.
-They are made for the Japanese market, and are good skis for technically-oriented skiers aiming for certification, as they are easy to flex.
+Takaya Kataoka (hereinafter Kataoka): Even in the basics category, top athletes use these skis, and they give the impression of being skis that move straight ahead without unnecessary turns, with sharpness and speed.
+The "REDSTER" series has red skis for alpine use.
+There is a black i-series based on this, and we basics athletes use these.
+They are made for the Japanese market, and they are good skis for technically-oriented people aiming for certification, as they are easy to flex.

-Sasaki: Freestyle skiing is a different direction.
-The BENT series that I mainly ride is light and easy to handle.
-Even when I jump in the backcountry, it follows my body movements in the air without any stress.
-It suits my style perfectly, which is to carry the slopestyle style of skiing into the backcountry.
+Sasaki's freestyle approach is quite different; the "BENT" series, which I mainly ride, is light and easy to handle.
+Even when jumping in the backcountry, it follows my body movements without any stress in the air.
+It's a perfect fit for my style, which is to do slopestyle riding in the backcountry.

 Absorbs vibrations and flexes for free movement - Takaya Kataoka

-Kataoka: The i-series "S9i PRO" and "G9 RS" skis I use are high-end models used in technical competitions.
-They feature a vibration-absorbing material called RevoShock that reduces flapping.
-The ICON bindings used in the World Cup are now installed, allowing for more flexibility in the center and greater freedom of movement.
+Kataoka: The i-series "S9i PRO" and "G9 RS" that I use are high-end models for technical competitions.
+They have a vibration-absorbing material called RevoShock that suppresses chatter.
+They are equipped with ICON bindings, which are used in the World Cup, and allow for more freedom of movement while maintaining flex in the center.
 I'm good at moguls, and I think the movement has improved and the skis are a good match.

-Sasaki: There's also a binding called Strive for freestyle skiing, which has a lower center of gravity and is lighter.
-The "BENT" and Strive setup is light and useful when you want to spin in the air.
-I attach the bindings in the center so I can ski regular or switch, but a shorter nose makes it harder to float in powder.
+Sasaki also has a binding called "Strive" for freestyle riding, which has a lower center of gravity and is lighter.
+The "BENT" and Strive setup is light and very useful when you want to spin in the air.
+The binding is mounted in the center so that you can ride both regular and switch, but a shorter nose makes it harder to float in powder.
 However, the nose and tail have a boat-shaped design called Horizon Tech, which provides buoyancy.
-They come in widths from 85mm to 120mm, and while they're light, they offer excellent glide and traction, so I recommend them to anyone.
-Even those without power can bend them and have fun.
-They perform well in Japan's soft snow.
+It comes in widths from 85mm to 120mm, and although it is light, it has good gliding and maneuverability, so I can recommend it to anyone.
+Even people with less power can flex it and have fun.
+It is well suited to Japan's soft snow and performs well.

 STRIVE 16 MN BENT CHETLER